-Option Description CPU AES-NI Improves the speed of applications by performing encryption and decryption by using the Advanced Encryption Standard Instruction Set (AES-NI).
-This option is set to Enabled by default.
+Option Description Strong Password Minimum Length (8 to 32) Allows you to select the minimum characters for the password.
+You can specify 8-32 characters.
+This option gets Enabled when the Strong Password Status option is Enabled .
 System Password Sets the system password.
-This option is read-only if the password jumper is not installed in the system.
+This option is set to Enabled by default and is read-only if the password jumper is not installed in the system.
 Setup Password Sets the setup password.
 This option is read-only if the password jumper is not installed in the system.
 Password Status Locks the system password.
 This option is set to Unlocked by default.
 TPM Information Indicates the type of Trusted Platform Module, if present.

-Table 47.
+Table 55.
 TPM 2.0 security information

-Option Description TPM Inform mation TPM Security (i) NOTE: The TPM menu is available only when the TPM module is installed. coounty control the reporting mode of the TPM.
-When set to Off, the presence of the TPM is not OS.
+Option Description TPM Inform nation TPM Security i NOTE: The TPM menu is available only when the TPM module is installed. , Enables you to control the reporting mode of the TPM.
+When set to Off, the presence of the TPM is not reported to the OS.
 When set to On, the presence of the TPM is reported to the OS.
-The TPM Security option default.
+The TPM Security option is set to Off by default.
 When TPM 2.0 is installed, the TPM Security option is set to On or Off .
-This option is set to Off by defaul TPM Informatio n Indicates the typ Indicates the type of Trusted Platform Module, if present.
+This option is set to Off by default.
+TPM Informatio n Indicates the type of Trusted Platform Module, if present.
 TPM Firmware Indicates the firmware version of the TPM.
 TPM Hierarcy Enables, disables, or clears the storage and endorsement hierarchies.
-When set to Enabled , the storage an endorsement hierarchies can be used.
+When set to Enabled , the storage and endorsement hierarchies can be used.
 When set to Disabled , the storage and endorsement hierarchies cannot be used.
 When set to Clear , the storage and endorsement hierarchies are cleared of any values, and then reset to Enabled .
-TPM Advanced Settings TPM PPI Bypass ProvisionWhen set to Enabled, allows the Operating System to bypass Physical Presence Interface (PPI) prompts when issuing PPI Advanced Configuration and Power interface (ACPI) provisioning operations.
-When set to Enabled allows the Operating System to bypass Physical Presence Interface (PPI) prompts when issuing PPI Advanced Configuration and Power Interface (ACPI) clear operations.
+TPM Advanced Settings TPM PPI Bypass Provision When set to Enabled , allows the Operating System to bypass Physical Presence Interface (PPI) prompts when issuing PPI Advanced Configuration and Power interface (ACPI) provisioning operations.
+TPM PPI Bypass Clear When set to Enabled allows the Operating System to bypass Physical Presence Interface (PPI) prompts when issuing PPI Advanced Configuration and Power Interface (ACPI) clear operations.
 TPM2 Algorithm Selection Allows the user to change the cryptographic algorithms used in the Trusted Platform Module (TPM).
 The available options are dependent on the TPM firmware.
 To enable TPM2 Algorithm Selection, Intel(R) TXT technology must be disabled.
-The TPM2 Algorithm Selection option supports SHA1, SHA128, SHA256, SHA512 and SM3 by detecting the TPM module.
+The TPM2 Algorithm Selection option supports SHA256 by detecting the TPM module.
 This option is set to SHA256 by default.
+Intel(R) TXT Enables you to set the Intel Trusted Execution Technology (TXT) option.
+To enable the Intel TXT option, virtualization technology and TPM Security must be enabled with Pre-boot measurements.
+This option is set to Off by default.
+It is set On for Secure Launch (Firmware Protection) support on Windows 2022.

-Table 48.
+Table 56.
 System Security details